bcgov/agri-dcbr/README.md

   4. DCBR owned by government but with ability to be operated by potential designated agency; and

   5. Provide important operational status information to consumers including a registration number that consumers will learn to ask for in making purchases.

+## Archived KeyCloak settings

+On Tuesday, August 31, 2021 we exported the configuration from TEST and PROD KeyCloak instances (`6pawtqei` namespace).
+They are in the [backup](./keycloak/backup/) folder.

+Gary.T.Wong@gov.bc.ca